Writing therapy: Expressive writing paradigm

-Reception and criticism of Pennebaker's expressive writing theories

 Pennebaker's experiments have been widely replicated and validated.
 Following on from Pennebaker's original work, there has been a renewed interest in the therapeutic value of abreaction.
 This was first discussed by Josef Breuer and Freud in Studies on Hysteria but not much explored since.
 At the heart of Pennebaker's theory is the idea that actively inhibiting thoughts and feelings about traumatic events requires effort, serves as a cumulative stressor on the body, and is associated with increased physiological activity, obsessive thinking or ruminating about the event, and longer-term disease.

+Criticism

-However, as Baikie and Wilhelm note, the theory has intuitive appeal but mixed empirical support:
+As Baikie and Wilhelm note in following quote, the theory has intuitive appeal but mixed empirical support.

-Studies have shown that expressive writing results in significant improvements in various biochemical markers of physical and immune functioning (Pennebaker et al, 1988; Esterling et al, 1994; Petrie et al, 1995; Booth et al, 1997).
-This suggests that written disclosure may reduce the physiological stress on the body caused by inhibition, although it does not necessarily mean that disinhibition is the causal mechanism underlying these biological effects.
-On the other hand, participants writing about previously undisclosed traumas showed no differences in health outcomes from those writing about previously disclosed traumas (Greenberg & Stone, 1992) and participants writing about imaginary traumas that they had not actually experienced, and therefore could not have inhibited, also demonstrated significant improvements in physical health (Greenberg et al, 1996).
-Therefore, although inhibition may play a part, the observed benefits of writing are not entirely due to reductions in inhibition.